HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 You can integrate your own custom-trained YOLOv8 models with the YOLO ML backend for Label Studio.
 Follow these detailed steps to set up your custom model in the ML backend Docker:

-### Step 0: Install Label Studio and clone this github repository
+### Step 0: Install Label Studio and clone this Github repository

 1. Install and run Label Studio (or see [more ways here](https://labelstud.io/guide/install)).